JulianSchmid/dlt-parse-rs/README.md

 * It is completly written in Rust and thoroughly tested.
 * Special attention has been paid to not use allocations or syscalls.
+* It is possible to use the crate in an `no-std` environment.
 * The package is still in development and can & will still change.
 * Methods for parsing verbose DLT packets are still missing (but maybe will be implemented in future versions).